On the Construction of Generalised Bobillier Formula: Introduction

 \section{Introduction}

-A mechanism is a system of rigid elements (linkages) arranged and connected to transmit motion or is a combination of links which can transform a determined motion.
-In kinematics, a mechanism is a means of transmitting, controlling, or constraining relative movement.
-A planar mechanism is a mechanical system that is constrained so the trajectories of points in all the bodies of the system lie on planes parallel to a grand plane.
-The rotational axes of hinged joints that connect the bodies in the system are perpendicular to this ground plane, \cite{hun}.

-Kinematics concerned with the characteristics of movement without considering the concepts of mass and force is sub-branch of mechanics and analyses the displacement of one point or a point system (object) with respect to time.
-Robot kinematics refers the analytical study of the motion of a robot manipulator.
-For a robot mechanism is very crucial for analysing the behaviour of industrial manipulators.
+A system of rigid elements (linkages) connected to transmit motion is called mechanism.
+In other words, a mechanism is a combination of links which can transform a determined motion.
+A planar mechanism is a mechanical system.
+So that the trajectories of points in all the bodies of the system is constrained for lying on planes parallel to a grand plane.
+The rotational axes of hinged joints that connect the bodies in the system are perpendicular to this ground plane, \cite{hunt:kingeo}.
+Kinematics concerned with the characteristics of movement without considering the concepts of mass and force is sub-branch of mechanics and analyzes the displacement of one point or a point system (object) with respect to time.\\

-Robot kinematics studies the relationship between the dimensions and connectivity of kinematic chains and the position, velocity and acceleration of each of the links in the robotic system, in order to plan and control movement and to compute actuator forces and torques.
-The relationship between mass and inertia properties, motion, and the associated forces and torques is studied as part of robot dynamics, \cite{pau, mcc}.

-The Euler-Savary formula which is one of the important kinematics formulas and has an important place in many fields such as mathematics, engineering and astronomy is found by Euler in 1765 and Savary in 1845, \cite{koe}.
-This formula giving the relationship between the curvatures of trajectory curves drawn by the points of the moving plane in the fixed plane is studied by \cite{buc, mul, bla, mas, bot} in two and three dimensional Euclidean spaces.
-Moreover, the Euler-Savary formula has too many applications in kinematics including in mechanical engineering of robotics in science of machines and mechanisms.
+The Euler-Savary formula which is one of the most used formulas in kinematics and fills an important place in many fields such as mathematics, engineering and astronomy was found by Euler in 1765 and Savary in 1845, \cite{koet:eukin}.
+This formula giving the relationship between the curvatures of trajectory curves drawn by the points of the moving plane in the fixed plane was studied by \cite{blamu:ebkin,botrot:thekin,buwh:eusav,mull:kinem} in two and three dimensional Euclidean spaces.
+The Euler-Savary formula in complex plane was given by Masal et al., \cite{matopir:comeu}.
+Then the Euler-Savary formulas in the hyperbolic plane and Galilean plane were obtained in \cite{akyu:galeu,erak:hypeul}, respectively.
+Moreover, Akb{\i}y{\i}k and Y\"{u}ce considered a base curve, a rolling curve and a roulette on complex plane and obtained Euler-Savary formula which gives the relation between the curvatures of these three curves, \cite{yuce}.
+In addition to these, there are too many studies on the Euler-Savary formula including its applications to kinematics, mechanical engineering of robotics and sciences of machines and mechanisms.\\